degreepath/auditor/tests/snapshots/2018-19/major/psychology.md

 ## Level III Capstone
-For this requirement, you must have at least two courses taken with the “psych_level_3” attribute.
+For this requirement, you must take at least two courses with the “psych_level_3” attribute.

 ## General Education